ferd/recon/README.md

 *2.x*

+- 2.4.0
+  - Optional formatting of records in traces (thanks to @bartekgorny)
 - 2.3.6
   - Adapting for OTP-21.
 Includes the 'deprecation' of `recon:files/0`
     since OTP-21 no longer supports listing all file descriptors, and